 - The fit is everything.
 If you are going to wear a black suit, you will need tailoring.
 You will want the jacket to be cut slim through the waist to maintain a fitted silhouette.
 You will also want to leave a half an inch of shirt showing at the cuff.

 - Choose a lightweight suit fabric in wool/cotton as it will help regulate your temperature.

-- Work with contrasting shirt colours in natural tones like white, grey and navy but as with your tailoring, ensure you are opting for a slim fit shirt to bring your black suit to life.
+- Work with contrasting shirt colors in natural tones like white, grey and navy but as with your tailoring, ensure you are opting for a slim fit shirt to bring your black suit to life.

-- For dressier occasions, wear a black suit with a fly front placket white shirt, black bow tie and black Oxfords; this is a great alternative to purchasing a tux.
+- For dressier occasions, wear a black suit with a fly front placket white shirt, black bow tie, and black Oxfords; this is a great alternative to purchasing a tux.

 Roger Grinstead is a senior apparel designer for X2U with over 25 years of expertise in the fashion industry.
 He has expertise in menswear and womenswear trends and product development.
 When Roger is not designing the latest fashion garments, he enjoys writing about men's fashion, hairstyles, and grooming.

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.